 Where it lags

-Contractor Foreman makes sense for solo operators (their Basic tier at $49 with 1 user is the cheapest comprehensive option in the market) or for contractors who specifically need commercial-construction features at a small-business price.
-For 5-15 person crews running residential work, the pricing math favors Workhand significantly.
+Contractor Foreman makes sense for solo operators (their Basic tier is the cheapest comprehensive option in the market) or for contractors who specifically need commercial features at a small-business price.
+For 5 to 15 person residential crews, the pricing math favors Workhand.

 Option 4: CompanyCam paired with QuickBooks ($24/user/mo + QBO subscription)